SLN-Text-Detection/SLN-Text-Detection/README.md

 ## Introduction

 <br>
-This is a source code of the paper "Scale-residual Learning Network for Text Detection in the wild".
+This is a source code of the paper "Scale-residual Learning Network for Scene Text Detection".
 <br>

 <br>